foam-framework/foam/tutorial/4-templates.md

 </ul>
 {% endhighlight %}

 However, code like this is rarely necessary, since FOAM contains many views that handle creating rows from a collection of data. `DAOListView` from [part 3]({{ site.baseurl }}/tutorial/3-dao) is one example; `TableView` and `GridView` are two more.

 ## Inline Templates

-Let's define our template for each phone in the catalog.
+Let's define the template for each phone in the catalog.
 Expand `PhoneCitationView` so it looks like this:

 {% highlight js %}
 {% raw %}
-MODEL({
+CLASS({
   name: 'PhoneCitationView',
   extendsModel: 'DetailView',
   templates: [